Ear Biscuits

-Ear Biscuits with Rhett and Link, or Ear Biscuits, is an American entertainment podcast hosted by comedic duo Rhett and Link.
+Ear Biscuits with Rhett and Link, also simply called Ear Biscuits, is an American entertainment podcast hosted by comedic duo Rhett and Link.

 Overview

 On September 27, 2013, Rhett and Link launched Ear Biscuits.
 The podcast debuted in the US on the iTunes charts at No. 22. and it is described as intimate discussions with each other such as how they became blood brothers, their close encounters with death, and more.
 They have interviewed other notable Internet personalities including Grace Helbig, Julian Smith, Philip DeFranco, PewDiePie, and Rainn Wilson.
 The show has had live recordings on VidCon as well as Rhett-and-Link-only episodes each month.

-On March 27, 2017, the podcast returned from a hiatus with a new video format on their latest channel, This Is Mythical, and has moved to the Good Mythical Morning channel.
-The podcast continues to be released on iTunes and SoundCloud, as well as Spotify.

 The second-season finale featured questions from previous guests on the show.
 On January 7, 2019, the podcast was moved from the Good Mythical Morning YouTube channel to its own separate channel entitled This Is Mythical.
 Rhett and Link's other content tends to be more heavily edited while Ear Biscuits is more conversational and unscripted.
 Each episode has a theme or topic, however, because the show is unscripted the conversation often lacks direction.
 The podcast began in 2013 and by 2021 had produced 300 episodes.
 New episodes are released every Monday and range from 70 to 90 minutes in length.
 Episode 79 titled KingBach, features an interview with Andrew Bachelor.